-When Henry Ford said the famous words “If I had asked people what they wanted, they world have said faster horses”, he was spot on.
+When Henry Ford said the famous words “If I had asked people what they wanted, they would have said faster horses”, he was spot on.
 Design Thinking is not about improvement.
-It is about finding the real need.
+It's about finding the real need.
+We’ve all been there, conjuring a solution before really understanding it.

 - By programming for two months, we can easily save four hours of design…